ADORSYS-GIS/DGAT-sustainability/docs/architecture/arc42.md

 #### Keycloak Integration:
 - Manages user identities and roles.
-- Provides JWT with user_id and organization_id.
+- Provides JWT with user_id and organizations structure containing roles and metadata.

 *Cross-reference: See Section 6 for runtime scenarios and Section 7 for deployment details.*